-There is widespread speculation about the purposes of the megalithic vessels, but archaeologists indicate that there is not yet enough evidence to reveal how this ancient group of people used the jars.
+There is widespread speculation about the purposes of the megalithic vessels, but archaeologists indicate that there is not yet enough evidence to reveal how this ancient group of people specifically used the jars.
 Many scholars guess that their purpose was to “distill” human bodies.
 Some Asian cultures believed the spirit does not leave the body immediately but in a slow process.
-So they placed the body in the jars for some time.
+Perhaps they placed the body in the jars for some time.
 Then once the soul had sufficiently departed, they cremated the body and buried the remains in clay pots in the ground.

 Who Created the Funerary Sites?

 There is much uncertainty about the people who lived in these Laotian provinces during the Iron Age.
 Human existence around the area of the jars dates back much further than once thought.
 A skull found in the Tam Pa Ling cave of Northern Laos has proven to be about 63,000 years old.
 However, this does not prove that a burial culture existed there, as the skull washed into the cave; someone did not bury it there.
 Also, scientists did not find any burial goods of that age.

 The people who inhabit the region around the jar fields today have only been there about a thousand years.
 Their descendants, the Tai group, began migrating into the area from Southern China around 500 CE.
 Some experts assert that the Tai people replaced earlier Austroasiatic people who probably created the jars during the Iron Age.
-However, more research on the settlements in the area is essential to providing specifics.
+However, more research on the settlements around the area is essential to providing specifics.
 Unfortunately, much of the land is too dangerous to explore.

-Many mysteries remain in the burial fields of Laos.
-This is in part a result of the amount of unexploded ordnance (UXO) that blanket the area.
-Excavations are hindered under these conditions.
-The Plain of Jars bombing was an effort by the U.S. to thwart the movement along the Ho Chi Minh Trail during the Vietnam War.
-The National Regulatory Agency indicates that between 1964 and 1973 the U.S. dropped more than 200 million tons of ordnance on Laos.
-This included 270 million cluster bombs.
-They estimate that 30% of the ordnance did not explode.
-Today, the entire country is contaminated with unexploded bombs.
-The agency reports that UXOs maim and injure 300 people each year in Laos.
+There is a large amount of unexploded ordnance (UXO) that blanket the area and hinder excavations.
+The bombing was an effort by the U.S. to thwart the movement along the Ho Chi Minh Trail during the Vietnam War.
+The National Regulatory Agency indicates that between 1964 and 1973, the U.S. dropped more than 200 million tons of ordnance on Laos.
+This included 270 million cluster bombs, of which about 30% are unexploded.